GrazerComputerClub/Pi-XO/README.md

 The hardware and software is sill under development.
 Rev. 01. board  error:
   - speaker connected to GND (do not wire speaker to PCB), please connect speaker to audio amp. output via wire.
+  - ADC input direct connected to batterie A result in applying voltage to 3.3v supply if batterie is attached - do not wire ADC IC

 ## Features